Friday 24 November 2023

 If a franchise can keep cranking out instalments, you will end up with a variety of different variations, interpretations and experiments with the idea of what this series is.
 I have found this as a James Bond fan, and other frenchises.

-It makes franchises interesting.
+It makes a long-running series interesting.

 This is a long-winded way of saying that Spider’s Web is the programmer entry in the broad umbrella of Dragon Tattoo stories.